10/14/24

 • Brand Architecture (Mission, vision, values, attributes, archetype)

-• Your Brand Messaging (tone of voice, sample headlines and copy)
+• Brand Messaging (tone of voice, sample headlines and copy)

 • Logo